Shiny White Suburban

 To be clear.
 The white lady was never a fan of defunding the police!
 She imagines a world without police as a sickening orgy of rape and gunshot wounds and motor vehicle fatalities.
 Occasionally, a demented man, grinning and holding a knife to her throat while she sleeps.
 (Because she is white, she lacks a certain type of imagination, she’s been told.)

 But the first public comment was so unsettling!
-A twitchy, gray-faced man gripped by paranoia accused school board members of stalking him, haphazardly pulling scraps of paper from a plastic bag and hollering about 5G.
-The board remained grimly silent until the timer dinged, a sound that deflated the man like a balloon.
-Shuffling away from the podium, he sat down and closed his eyes, appearing to instantly fall asleep.
+A twitchy, gray-faced man gripped by paranoia accused school board members of stalking him, haphazardly pulling scraps of paper from a plastic bag and shouting about 5G.
+The board stayed grimly silent until the timer dinged, a sound that seemed to deflate the man like a balloon.
+Shuffling away from the podium, he sat down and closed his eyes, instantly falling asleep.
+If hope was scant to begin with, now it was gone.

 “Heartbreaking” the white woman reported back to her friends, though the more accurate word was “galling.”
 Thinking of the twitchy man threatens to overpower her Dre vibes, so the white woman “yes, ands” with such commitment she almost swerves off the road.
 She rights the vehicle and adjusts her oversized sunglasses, cracks the window to temper a hot flash.
 Calm down, you dumb bitch, the white lady says to herself, since shame is practical.

-But she can’t seem to stop thinking about the school board meeting!
+But she can’t stop thinking about the school board meeting!
 The next public comment was even worse, almost causing her to smash a ceramic dinner plate against the countertop.
 A person with a patchy beard and black lipstick spoke into the mic like they were making a TikTok, with so much vocal fry you could toss a piece of battered cod in their direction and crisp it up.
 “Y’all look like nice enough people,” they said, smiling wanly.
 “But you don’t look like the students in our classrooms, and that’s fact.”
 Running a hand through oiled hair, they leaned into the mic and moaned, “Do better.”

 The white woman raised the dinner plate into the air, threatening to bring it down over the marble countertop.
 “Is this person serious,” she spat in the direction of her husband, her left eye twitching.
-“Are they implying that it’s the job of these exhausted, undercompensated board members to find their own replacements?!
+“Are they implying that it’s the job of these exhausted, underpaid board members to find their own replacements?!
 For positions they were elected for?!”

 Unable to waste another second of her time and concerned about a hypertensive incident, the white woman handed the dinner plate to her husband and beelined it for the master bath.
 After a hot shower, she decided, she’d exfoliate her feet with a strange but effective tool marketed to her on Facebook.
 Then a Valium.
 Then she’d hit the sack.